-These cracks can be caused when a drywall joint wasn't properly taped or mudded.
+- Fine, Straight Crack: These cracks can be caused when a drywall joint wasn't properly taped or mudded.
 The tape may not be sticking to the drywall and so a "crack" appears where the edge of the tape is.
-You can either ignore this or apply a small bit of drywall compound to the loose tape and sticking it back on.
+You can either ignore this or apply a small bit of drywall compound to the loose tape and stick it back on.

-If the crack is yellow or brown, it is most likely being caused by a water leak from somewhere overhead.
-The water can loosen the drywall tape, creating a cracklike appearance like the one described above.
-You should stop the leak before trying to fix your ceiling or you will be back at step one the next time it leaks.
-Once the leak is repaired, you can retape the drywall, making it look like new again.
-If the drywall is swollen or soft, you will want to replace the section before it falls and injures someone or damages your belongings.
+- Discolored Crack: If the crack is yellow or brown, it is most likely being caused by a water leak.
+Once the leak is repaired, you can re-tape the drywall, making it look like new again.
+If the drywall is swollen or soft, you will want to replace the section.

-Many times a thinned drywall compound is used to make a textured ceiling.
+- Small Spiderweb Cracks: A thinned drywall compound is used to make a textured ceiling.
 However, if the compound was applied too thickly, it can crack in all directions.
-This occurs because of the compound shrinking as it dries.
 You can cover the cracks with a layer of thin drywall compound or you can sand off the old compound and reapply it.
-This may be messier, but it will probably give you better and longer-lasting results.

-If you see a horizontal crack running between an interior wall and the ceiling, this may be caused by something called "truss uplift".
+- Horizontal Crack Between the Ceiling and Wall: This may be caused by something called "truss uplift".
 The trusses holding up your roof are designed to move a little bit to absorb changes caused by temperature and humidity.
-The truss may move upward, lifting the ceiling with it, which can cause the horizontal crack.
-This can happen when, during construction, the drywall was attached to the truss near the edge of a non-load bearing wall.
-It's not going to cause any structural problems, but if you want to repair it, you will probably want to hire a professional, as it is a little more than most homeowners want to take on.
-The drywall will have to be unattached to the truss and reattached to clips or blocks on the top of the interior plates.
+The truss may move upward, lifting the ceiling with it.
+It's not going to cause any structural problems, but if you want to repair it, you will probably want to hire a professional.

-If you live in a home with plaster ceilings and you begin to see cracks, they may be caused by moisture and/or movement.
-Plaster is not very forgiving, so it doesn't take much for it to crack.
-We have found that cracks in plaster ceilings tend to be caused by two things: temperature and humidity fluctuations and house settling.
-If these are small, you can repair them with new plaster.
+- Cracks in Plaster Ceilings: If you live in a home with plaster ceilings and you begin to see cracks, they may be caused by moisture and/or movement.
+If they are small, you can repair them with new plaster.
 If they are bigger and sections of plaster are falling, you will probably have to remove the plaster and install with a drywall section.

-Danger!
-Danger!
-Danger!
-If your ceiling is bowing or sagging, you need to have the problem addressed as soon as possible.
-If something is heavy above the ceiling, the ceiling joists can sag and you will need to move the cause of the bowing.
-Another cause may be the removal of a load-bearing wall or damage to the support structure.
+- Large Cracks and a Bowed Ceiling: If your ceiling is sagging, you need to have the problem addressed.
+If something heavy is above the ceiling, the ceiling can sag.
+You will need to move the heavy object.
+Other causes may be the removal of a load-bearing wall or damage to the support structure.
 This type of issue will require an inspection by a structural engineer or contractor.
-This is a situation that needs to be repaired quickly, before someone gets hurt or property is damaged.
+This is a situation that needs to be repaired quickly, before it gets worse.